letyrodri/fpga-super-mario/readme.md

 ![Replacement](https://raw.githubusercontent.com/letyrodri/fpga-super-mario/master/imgs/replace.jpeg)

 The rest of the boxes are defaulted to 00000, that it's the color of the sky.
-The pixel value 11010111 (fucsia) in each sprite section is also replaced by light blue as the sky.
+The pixel value 11010111 (pink) in each sprite section is also replaced by light blue as the sky.
 Finally, the combination between the map provided in the example above and the sky replacement will result in this level:

 ![Replacement](https://raw.githubusercontent.com/letyrodri/fpga-super-mario/master/imgs/bluereplace.jpeg)